Leadership Excellence Awards Descriptions

 Criteria

-The ideal candidate will embody the Peer Counselor ideal of being a knowledgeable, supportive friend who has consistently made themselves available to FY students on their hall as well as to others across the campus community.
-In order to recognize as many PCs as possible, a PC cannot win the award multiple times.
+The ideal candidate will be a knowledgeable, supportive friend who has consistently made themselves available to FY students on their hall as well as to others across the campus community.

 Past Winners